 Rosenstein engineered and presided over signal abuses at the Department of Justice, transforming the rule of law into the rule of lawlessness.

-He championed abusive double standards of enforcement and ignored wrongdoing in his own department in the FBI.
+He championed abusive double standards of enforcement and ignored wrongdoing in his own department and the FBI.

-Um I appreciate uh your reading my column and and mentioning it, uh, David.
+And I appreciate your reading my column and mentioning it, David.

-There, you know, Rosenstein has so much to answer for, and one of the things that really sort of uh chafes at me is that he has consistently resisted requests by Congress to question him about his actions.
+And one of the things that really sort of chafes at me is that he has consistently resisted requests by Congress to question him about his actions.

-Yeah, I uh I mean I'm I'm I'm not sure really why he's been given the choice so many times and why uh the Republicans missed some great opportunities with it.
+Yeah, I mean, I'm not sure really why he's been given the choice so many times and why the Republicans missed some great opportunities.

 He had some very aggressive committee chairs.

-Devin Nunes did a great job in many ways.
+Devin Nunez did a great job in many ways.

-I I hope that's not gonna be what happens.
+I hope that's not going to be what happens.

-I hope he'll just, you know, you know, ride off into the sunset, because this has been a disastrous um rain at the Justice Department.
+I hope he'll just, you know, ride off into the sunset because this has been a disastrous reign at the Justice Department.

 It started when, you know, Mr. Sessions felt he had to recuse himself.